openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 ###
 Example: Mapping Ordinary CSV Headings to XPaths

-Suppose that the CSV for import into EQUELLA is regularly exported from another system and has the following column headings: ID, Title, Description, Keywords, URL
+Suppose that the CSV for import into openEQUELLA is regularly exported from another system and has the following column headings: ID, Title, Description, Keywords, URL

-Now suppose that the columns are to be mapped to the following schema fields in your EQUELLA institution:
+Now suppose that the columns are to be mapped to the following schema fields in your openEQUELLA institution:
 ID -> sourceidentifier
 Title -> name
 Description -> description
 Keywords -> keyword
 URL -> url

 You could of course manually update the columns in your CSV to match the XPaths of the schema.
-However, if the same CSV is regularly exported from the source system for import into EQUELLA this can be a tiresome and error-prone task.
+However, if the same CSV is regularly exported from the source system for import into openEQUELLA this can be a tiresome and error-prone task.
 An alternative is to use a Start Script to automatically map the column to XPaths prior to each import.
 1. Add the following script in the Start Script:
 ```